keapgeek/laravel-keap/README.md

 ### Keap set up

 Before we start installing the package, we need to create a Keap developer account and get our API credentials.
-For more information look at the Keap documentation [Visit this website](https://www.laravelkeap.com/get-started) In shorts the steps are repeated here below:
+For more information look at the Keap documentation [Visit the Laravel Keap Docs](https://www.laravelkeap.com/get-started?utm_source=github&utm_medium=repository&utm_campaign=readme)
+In shorts the steps are repeated here below:

 -   Create a Developer Account